salaikumar/Todo-List/README.md

 Tech Stack - Planning to Expertise
 - [ ] Distributed App , Problem Solving Algo - JAVA/SCALA                 - In Progress
-- [ ] Web Applications                       - Python/Ruby                - In Progress
+- [ ] Web Applications                       - Python/Ruby                - Need to write atleast one app using any these.
 - [ ] Cross Platform Applications            - Node JS / Ionic Framework  - Not yet started

-Complete atleast one app using these technologies.
+##### Complete at least one app using these technologies.